Kyle Dake: 2018

-In his first event of the year, Dake competed at the Golden Grand Prix Ivan Yarygin.
+In his first appearance of the year, Dake competed at the Golden Grand Prix Ivan Yarygin.
 After defeating Alan Zaseev and Rashid Kurbanov, he was defeated by Akhmed Gadzhimagomedov, claiming the silver medal.
-However, he came back to the top of the podium at the World Cup, where he was able to beat Sosuke Takatani and Tariel Gaprindashvili, before defeating Jabrayil Hasanov en route to a team title.
+However, he came back to the top of the podium at the World Cup, where he was able to beat Sohsuke Takatani and Tariel Gaprindashvili, before defeating Jabrayil Hasanov en route to a team title.
 Later in the month, Dake claimed his second US national title, defeating Alex Dieringer in the finale.
 After defeating Liván López at Beat the Streets, Dake made his first US World Team at Final X: State College, when he defeated Zahid Valencia twice in a row.
-To warm up, Dake claimed the Yasar Dogu International when he defeated Jabrayil Hasanov, Ayhan Sucu, and Ibrahim Yusubov.
+He then claimed the Yasar Dogu International crown, where he defeated Jabrayil Hasanov, Ayhan Sucu, and Ibrahim Yusubov.

 In October, Dake competed at the World Championships for the first time in his career, at age 27.
 He won every match via technical fall without giving up a point up until the finals, defeating Martin Obst, Davit Khutsishvili and avenging his only loss at the weight class to Akhmed Gadzhimagomedov.
-In the finale, Dake once again defeated Jabrayil Hasanov, on points, to comfortably claim his first World Championship.
+In the finale, Dake once again defeated Jabrayil Hasanov, on points, to claim his first World Championship.

 2019–2020

-The newly crowned World Champion, Dake was unable to defend his US World Team spot in June at Final X: Rutgers against Alex Dieringer, due to a "freak accident" which required surgery, pushing the wrestle–offs for later on.
+The newly crowned World Champion, Dake was unable to defend his US World Team spot in June at Final X: Rutgers against Alex Dieringer, due to surgery, pushing the wrestle–offs for later on.
 Instead, he came back on July at the Grand Prix of Spain, where after five matches, Dake was victorious and stood on top of the podium.
 The wrestle–offs for the US World Team spot with Alex Dieringer took place in August, with Dake defeating Dieringer twice to defend the spot.
 A month later, Dake competed at his second World Championships.
 After defeating Gadzhi Nabiev and Rashid Kurbanov, he once again defeated Jabrayil Hasanov from Azerbaijan to become a two–time World Champion.

-Dake moved back down to 74 kilograms to attempt to compete at the 2020 Summer Olympics.
-In his first tournament of the year, Dake claimed the Matteo Pellicone Ranking Series championship, defeating Soner Demirtaş in the finale to emerge in the rankings at 74 kg.
+Dake moved back down to 74 kilograms to attempt to represent the United States at the 2020 Summer Olympics.
+For his first tournament of the year, Dake claimed the Matteo Pellicone Ranking Series championship, defeating Soner Demirtaş in the finale to emerge in the rankings at 74 kg.
 He was then scheduled to compete at the US Olympic Team Trials in April 4–5, however, the event was postponed along with the Summer Olympics due to the COVID-19 outbreak.
-Due to the pandemic, Dake was only able to compete one more time in the year, defeating two-time World Champion (65kg and 70kg) from Italy Frank Chamizo while headlining FloWrestling: Dake vs. Chamizo in July.
+Due to the pandemic, Dake was only able to compete one more time in the year, defeating two-time World Champion from Italy Frank Chamizo while headlining FloWrestling: Dake vs. Chamizo in July.